Building the Foundation for a Solid Financial Plan

 - Nondeductible debt.
 Once you’re able to pay off your credit card balance each month, concentrate on nondeductible debt, such as car payments or personal loans.
 Interest on these items is not tax deductible, and you may save interest costs if you pay them off early.

 - Deductible debt.
 The last type of debt to pay off is deductible debt, such as a mortgage, home equity loan or qualified student loan, that may offer tax advantages (within certain income and mortgage limits).
-Check with your tax or financial advisor first—there may be situations where you can invest that extra cash each month and earn a better return than the interest rate you are paying on the loan.
+Check with your tax advisor or financial professional first—there may be situations where you can invest that extra cash each month and earn a better return than the interest rate you are paying on the loan.

 4. Protect your assets and income.
 Your earning potential is your most important asset.
 When you’re young, disability and death may be the last thing on your mind—but actually, that’s when it’s most important to protect your family against the risk of losing your lifetime earnings.
 Make sure you are covered by these policies: